sVanshika/travel-go-comp/README.md

 ### How to run backend?
 1. cd app
-2. start virtual environment - source newvenv/bin/activate
+2. start virtual environment - source myenv/bin/activate (create one if not existing)
 3. cd backend
 4. uvicorn main:app --reload